Israel

 Project 24, Thanks for Giving.
 Get involved.
 Temple Beth Sholom in conjunction with the Greater Miami-Dade Jewish Community, is taking part in a very special program to honor first responders and their families from the kibbutzim that were attacked on October 7.
 These families are heroes, and we are bringing them to Miami to honor them and for some much-deserved healing time.
 Miami is one of more than 30 New York and Florida Jewish communities hosting the 28 kibbutzim communities for a week-long delegation called Thanks for Giving.
 On Miami Beach, we are hosting eight families from Moshav Yated from November 11-18.
 If you are interested in getting involved in any way, please contact Jeff Agron.
 We will host the families for Shabbat dinner and service on November 15.
 Registration will open soon.

 In November, we welcome Hanassi Rabbinic Fellow Rabbi Yael Katz from Israel to our TBS community.
 Temple Beth Sholom is honored to participate in the John and Suzanne Golden Hanassi Rabbinical Fellows Program.
 This is an exciting opportunity to expose our congregation to the Israeli Rabbinical Program of the Hebrew Union College – Jewish Institute of Religion.
 It is also a chance for us to create lifelong ties with Israelis and their communities.
 Rabbi Katz will be with us from November 1-10, 2024 (and again from March 13-22, 2025).
 There will be many opportunities to engage with Rabbi Katz.
-Please join us for a special welcome Shabbat service and enhanced oneg on November 1, where we will also hear from Magen David Adom about their work in Israel.
-More information to come.

 The Israeli government’s system of religious services consists of hundreds of rabbis employed by the state – chief rabbis, city rabbis, neighborhood rabbis, rabbis of regional councils, and of kibbutzim and moshavim.
 All of them are Orthodox men.
 In 2013, as a result of our legal struggle, the State began to fund Reform and Conservative rabbis, but instead of employing them directly, financial support is funneled through the movements.